 The Tower of Terror contains two independent tracks, and three major components: the ride vehicle (an AGV – automated guided vehicle), and two freight style elevator shafts (one for the show, and another for the drop sequence).
 From 1994 to 1996, there was only one big drop on the ride.
 This was later changed to two drops, then three, until 2003 when the drop sequences went “random”.
 Today, the Tower’s computer randomly selects a drop sequence from a set of four different presets.
 All four sequences include at least one full drop from the top to the bottom of the elevator shaft.
 Depending on the elevator shaft or the drop profile you get, your elevator may stop at a scene along the way – lightning, a blue ghost, the original elevator guests.

-Scroll through the album below to see some of the best shots of the construction of the Tower.
+Scroll through the photos below to see some of the best shots of the construction of the Tower.

 Did you know?
 The Mouselets are on Etsy!
 Check out our shop for mini AP and DCP pins, ride-inspired magnets, Disney jewelry, Citizens of Hollywood pins, castle wallets, and more!